Dot-H/mydbg/README.md

     list    [N]     List N lines starting from the current one.
 N is by default set to 10 and must be an integer.

+    step_line       Continue the execution of the tracee until the next line or subcall.

+    next_line       Continue the execution of the tracee until the next line without stopping on the subcalls.

 Return values
 -------------